pbugnion/gmaps/docs/source/tutorial.rst

 .. image:: _images/map_type2.png

-Choose one of four map types:
+There are four map types available:

  - ``'ROADMAP'`` is the default Google Maps style,
  - ``'SATELLITE'`` is a simple satellite view,